MinaDarsh/qmk_firmware/keyboards/ai03/equinox/keymaps/minadarsh/readme.md

 ┌────────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬─────┬──────┐
 │  Tab   │  Q  │  W  │  E  │  R  │  T  │  Y  │  U  │  I  │  O  │  P  │ BkSp │
 ├────────┴┬────┴┬────┴┬────┴┬────┴┬────┴┬────┴┬────┴┬────┴┬────┴┬────┴┐-----│
-│Capslock │  A  │  S  │  D  │  F  │  G  │  H  │  J  │  K  │  L  │ '(;)┋Enter│
+│Caps Lock│  A  │  S  │  D  │  F  │  G  │  H  │  J  │  K  │  L  │ '(;)┋Enter│
 ├──────┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴──┬──┴─────┤
 │Shift ┋  Z  │  X  │  C  │  V  │  B  │  /  │  N  │  M  │ ,(-)│  .  ┋  Shift │
 ├──────┼─────┼─────┴┬────┴─────┴───┬─┴───┬─┴─────┴─────┴┬────┴─┬───┴─┬──────┤
 │ Ctrl │     │ Alt  │    Space     ┋Space┋     Space    │  Fn  │     │ N/A  │
 └──────┘-----└──────┴──────────────┴─────┴──────────────┴──────┘-----└──────┘
 ```
-_Qwerty, but for gaming, left Backspace is now Capslock once more as some games use this,_
+_Qwerty, but for gaming, left Backspace is now Caps Lock once more as some games use this,_
 _and Windows key is disabled, just in case._

 ## Additional layers for numbers, symbols and other functions